-The Millard School District does not discriminate on the basis of race, color, religion, national origin, gender, marital status, disability, age, or on any other basis prohibited by federal, state, or local laws in admission or access to or access to or treatment of employment, in its programs and activities.
+The Millard School District does not discriminate on the basis of race, color, religion, national origin, marital status, disability, age, sex, sexual orientation, gender, gender identity, or on any other basis prohibited by federal, state, or local laws in admission to or access to or treatment of employment, in its programs and activities.
 The following person has been designated to handle inquiries regarding the discrimination and harassment policies: Associate Superintendent of Human Resources, 5606 South 147 Street, Omaha, NE 68137 (402) 715-8200.
 The Associate Superintendent of Human Resources may delegate this responsibility as needed.
-Complaints by school personnel or job applicants regarding unlawful discrimination or unlawful harassment (including sexual harassment) shall follow the procedures of District Rule 4001.2.
-Complaints by students or parents regarding unlawful discrimination or unlawful harassment (including sexual harassment) shall follow the procedures of District Rule 5010.2.
+Complaints by school personnel or job applicants regarding unlawful discrimination or unlawful harassment shall follow the procedures of District Rule 4001.2.
+School personnel or job applicant complaints regarding unlawful discrimination or unlawful harassment shall follow the procedures of District Rule 4001.3.
+Complaints by students or parents regarding unlawful discrimination or unlawful harassment shall follow the procedures of District Rule 4001.3.
+Complaints by students or parents regarding unlawful discrimination or unlawful harassment shall follow the procedures of District Rule 5010.2.
+Student or parent complaints regarding sexual harassment shall follow the procedures of District Rule 5010.3.

-It is the intent of District and High School administrators to offer all courses and programs as noted within the 2020-2021 High School Curriculum Handbook and Registration Guide.
+It is the intent of District and High School administrators to offer all courses and programs as noted within the 2021-2022 High School Curriculum Handbook and Registration Guide.
 However, courses and/or program offerings may be canceled due to budget constraints and/or low enrollment numbers.